Axedyson/syncbase/README.md

 ### TODO

-- Storybook, also maybe use chromatic in ci/cd?
+- Just develop components/Storybook!
+Also maybe use chromatic in ci/cd?
 - Urql setup & Build register and login page and connect them to the user server api
 - Properly implement session cookie expiration
 - Implement Urql graphcache